Stephen Nolan: Television

 Nolan has presented several television programmes.
 Nolan Live on BBC Northern Ireland is a weekly television debate and phone-in show.
 Fair Play, also on BBC Northern Ireland, was a weekly consumer watchdog programme.
 Mission Employable was a series focusing on helping a group of unemployed people to find their dream career.
-He has also presented the BBC's Children in Need Northern Ireland broadcast.
-Since 2008 he has presented Panic Attack, a new game airing on Friday nights in Northern Ireland.
+Nolan has also presented the BBC's Children in Need Northern Ireland broadcast.
+Since 2008, he has presented Panic Attack, airing on Friday nights in Northern Ireland.
 The show was repeated nationwide in a daytime slot starting in February 2010.
-In 2008 he stood in for Matthew Wright on Five's The Wright Stuff.
+In 2008, he stood in for Matthew Wright on Five's The Wright Stuff.
 In 2011, Nolan presented a documentary focusing on the Shankill Butchers.
 Since 2008, Nolan has hosted a weekly TV version of The Nolan Show on BBC Northern Ireland every Wednesday.

 In 2013, a new series, Story of a Lifetime, hosted by Nolan, began with episode one focusing on the life of his Radio Ulster colleague Hugo Duncan.

 In 2023, Nolan gained access to Maghaberry Prison for his six-part documentary for BBC television, screened nationwide, Jailed: Inside Maghaberry Prison.

-In 2023-24, Nolan earned between £405,000 and £409,999 as a BBC presenter.
+In 2023–24, Nolan earned between £405,000 and £409,999 as a BBC presenter.

+In 2026, Nolan presented the six-part police series, Peelers-The PSNI For Real, for BBC One Northern Ireland, which aired on 27 April.
+The series took two-years to make, with Nolan riding along with first-response officers, to attend crime scenes, drug-den raids and the execution of arrest warrants, to capture first hand, the daily, on the ground work, of the police service of Northern Ireland.
+Nolan and the officers explain the personal toll, their work, places on them, during the series filming, including sleepless nights.

-Ulster-Scots programming and funding
+Ulster–Scots programming and funding

-The TV show Stephen Nolan: Ulster-Scots, My Family and Me was made by Third Street Studios, commissioned by the BBC Northern Ireland and made with support of the Northern Ireland Screen’s Ulster-Scots Broadcast Fund.
-The programme development was supported by the Ulster-Scots Broadcast Fund (USBF), but no programme-level figure is provided.
+The TV show Stephen Nolan: Ulster-Scots, My Family and Me was made by Third Street Studios, commissioned by the BBC Northern Ireland and made with the support of Northern Ireland Screen's Ulster-Scots Broadcast Fund.
+The programme's development was supported by the Ulster-Scots Broadcast Fund (USBF), but no programme-level figure is provided.
 According to details public records of Northern Ireland Screen’s USBF awards list for 2014–15, Stephen Nolan Broadcasting Ltd was awarded £14,996.